TalkBank/batchalign2/README.md

         1. Install Python 3.11: [via this link](https://www.python.org/ftp/python/3.11.7/python-3.11.7-amd64.exe)
         2. If later commands report `pip module not found`, [this page may help](https://github.com/TalkBank/batchalign2/wiki/Troubleshooting-Tips#get-pip-on-windows)
     -  your distribution's instructions for Linux

+For first-time users of Python, note that if you didn't install Python 3.11 (as we recommended above), it may be complex to change Python versions downstream and may cause additional problems.
+We recommend explicitly installing Python 3.11 by installing it explicitly via specifying a version number as we show above.

 ### Install and Update the Package
 You can get Batchalign from PyPi, and you can update the package in the same way: